gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-boilerplate.md

       return createProgram(gl, vertexShader, fragmentShader);
     }

-There are a couple of other pieces I've needed in most WebGL samples.

-At the time of this writing WebGL requires the asking for an "experimental-webgl" context whereas in the near future you can just ask for "webgl".
-I could write this in every WebGL program

-    ...
-    var gl = canvas.getContext("experimental-webgl");
-    if (!gl) {
-      gl = canvas.getContext("webgl");
-    }
-    ...

-But I prefer to use some function I've written before.

 That's most of my minimum set of WebGL boilerplate code.
 <a href="https://github.com/greggman/webgl-fundamentals/blob/master/webgl/resources/webgl-utils.js">You can find that code here</a>.
 If you want something slightly more organized check out [TWGL.js](http://twgljs.org).